Professor-Codephreak/contextual/README.md

 Step 2: Create and Activate a Virtual Environment (Optional)

-It is recommended to create a virtual environment to manage dependencies.
+It is recommended to create a virtual environment to manage dependencies

 ```bash
 python3 -m venv contextual